Published on January 14th, 2019 | by William Charles83

-The normal sign up bonus on the Southwest cards is 25,000 points after $2,000 in spend, but these cards almost always have an increased sign up bonus of 50,000 points after $2,000 in spend.
+The normal sign up bonus on the Southwest cards is 25,000 points after $2,000 in spend, but these cards often have an increased sign up bonus of 50,000 points after $2,000 in spend.
 These cards earn at a rate of 1 point per $1 in spend (they earn 2 points per $1 in spend on Southwest flight purchases, hotel partners, car rental partners & point purchases).
-These are the three cards that Southwest offers (Business plus was discontinued in 2014), click the names of each card to see the current sign up bonus.
+These are the four cards that Southwest offers (Business plus was discontinued in 2014).

 - Southwest Personal Plus comes with an annual fee of $69, 3,000 point anniversary bonus

 - Southwest Personal Premier comes with an annual fee of $99, 6,000 point anniversary bonus